sass/sassc-rails/README.md

 Upgrading to Cedar-14 is usually a painless process.

-## Installing alongside a gem that depends on Sass-Rails
+### Installing alongside a gem that depends on Sass-Rails

 Libraries explicitly depending on Sass-Rails, such as ActiveAdmin, can cause conflicts with installation of SassC-Rails.
 While we have no built-in solution for this, please check out [this issue](https://github.com/bolandrm/sassc-rails/issues/6) for a workaround.

+## Changelog

+- **1.0.0**
+  - Initial Release
+  - Add support for inline source maps
+  - Support compression in the way that Sass-Rails handles it

 ## Contributing